Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

 Add data to your QGIS project
 -----------------------------

 - Start by downloading the data from the link above.
-The data are zipped - unzip the data first.
+The data is zipped - unzip the data.
 - First, add **DSM_KRbig.tif** to your project.
 Use *Layer > Add Layer > Add Raster Layer* to open the raster file.
 - Examine the DSM.
 Your project is now using *EPSG:3007* as coordinate system (CRS).
-This can be seen at the lower right hand side in your QGIS window.
+This can be seen in the lower right hand side in your QGIS window.
 - Now add **CDSM_KRbig.asc** to your project.
 Data can also be added by drag and drop between the *Browser*-panel and the *Layers*-panel to the left.

 Now you should see two layer in your *Layers*-panel.
 You should also see that **CDSM_KRbig** has a question mark (?) next to it.
 This is because no CRS is connected to this raster data.
-You will need to indicate the CRS that is associated with these data.
+You will need to indicate the CRS that is associated with this data.

 - Right-click on **CDSM_KRbig** and go to *Set CRS -> Set Layer CRS...*.
 Choose EPSG:3007.